CYBERSEC BEGINS IN

 Intense geopolitical tensions, extensive usage of ICT systems by terrorist organisations and more frequent and serious-in-consequences attacks on critical infrastructure create the need for Europe to build a comprehensive cybersecurity system.

 Strategic approaches to personal data security, privacy and cyberspace sovereignty among the partners of the transatlantic alliance have been following increasingly divergent paths.
-CYBERSEC EU will address the vital cybersecurity issues which will be discussed during the 2016 NATO Summit in Warsaw.
+CYBERSEC will address the vital cybersecurity issues which were discussed during the 2016 NATO Summit in Warsaw.

 Director of Future Conflict and Cyber Security, International Institute for Strategic Studies; Former Assistant Chief and Director of Operations and Intelligence, British Secret Intelligence Service (MI6) - UK